|Open String Frequency:||Hz|

-This model completely ignores the electrical characteristics of the pickups (inductance, capacitance, loading, etc.) as well as the instrument's body resonances.
-They are all important factors for the sound, but for the purposes of this discussion the focus is on the physical parameters.
+This model ignores the electrical characteristics of the pickups (inductance, capacitance, loading, etc.) as well as the instrument's body resonances.
+They are all important factors for the sound, but the focus here is on the physical parameters.

 The guitar parameters are below the plot on the left.
 Changing them updates the plot.

 The pickup position is measured from the bridge to the center of the pickup and is responsible for the main comb filter effect.

 The pickup width is the aperture of the pickup, the length of the string that the pickup senses, and is responsible for the higher frequency comb filter effect.
 This is a first order approximation as the sensitivity gradient of a pickup is a substantial topic on its own.

 The polarity checkbox lets you throw a pickup out of phase so that the lower frequencies, common to both pickups, cancel.
 Note how the relative levels of two pickups out of phase make a huge difference in the response.